hennasingh/Potterville/testing.md

 6. Adding hogwarts background, harry potter music, multiple categories and glowing Magical Quotient title were some amazing highlights in making this project.
 I throughly enjoyed it.

-## Unfixed Errors
+## Unresolved Errors

 1. I get these errors in console, when user presses on quit button while in the middle of the game.
 I do not know yet how to resolve them. it points to content script and `<!DOCTYPE HTML>` tag in index.html file.
+The same errors also happen when timer ends, and the screen changes to end.html page.

 ![Console Errors- Unresolved](assets/readMeFiles/consoleUnresolved.png)